-Increasingly schools and universities are choosing to use Contra Vision® see-through graphics for a variety of reasons, branding, promotion, privacy, solar heat gain reduction or glare, or simply to promote a special campaign or event to highlight achievements or increase public awareness.
+Increasingly schools and universities are choosing to use Contra Vision® perforated window film for a variety of reasons, branding, promotion, privacy, solar heat gain reduction or glare, or simply to promote a special campaign or event to highlight achievements or increase public awareness.

 Boston University in the USA was one of the first to do this.
 The university scene in Boston is crowded with MIT, Harvard, and North Eastern Universities all competing for awareness among the public and prospective students, an issue also faced by many academic institutions in the UK.